riscv-europe/summit-website-development/summit/2024/about.md

 ## The Summit

-The RISC-V Summit Europe in Barcelona is a merger of three European events, joined by [RISC-V International](https://riscv.org):
+The RISC-V Summit Europe Series is a merger of three European events, joined by [RISC-V International](https://riscv.org):

  - Red-RISC-V in Spain: [http://red-riscv.org](http://red-riscv.org)